Cave bear: Extinction

 Reassessment of fossils in 2019 indicate that the cave bear probably died out 24,000 years ago.
 A complex set of factors, rather than a single factor, are suggested to have led to the extinction.

 Compared with other megafaunal species that also became extinct during the Last Glacial Maximum, the cave bear was believed to have had a more specialized diet of high-quality plants and a relatively restricted geographical range.
 This was suggested as an explanation as to why it died out so much earlier than the rest.
 Some experts have disputed this claim, as the cave bear had survived multiple climate changes prior to extinction.
 Additionally, mitochondrial DNA research indicated that the genetic decline of the cave bear began long before it became extinct, demonstrating habitat loss due to climate change was not responsible.
 Finally, high δ15N levels were found in cave bear bones from Romania, indicating wider dietary possibilities than previously believed.

-Overhunting by humans has been largely dismissed because human populations at the time were too small to pose a serious threat to the cave bear's survival, though the two species may have competed for living space in caves.
-Unlike brown bears, cave bears are seldom represented in cave paintings, leading some experts to believe the cave bear may have been avoided by human hunters or their habitat preferences may not have overlapped.
-Paleontologist Björn Kurtén hypothesized cave bear populations were fragmented and under stress even before the advent of the glaciers.
-Populations living south of the Alps possibly survived significantly longer.